 Kingscote Wharf Precinct

-The Department of Planning, Transport and Infrastructure (DPTI) has opened the balance of the land (not included in the Unsolicited Proposal) on the Kingscote Wharf.
+The Department of Infrastructure and Transport (DIT) has opened the balance of the land (not included in the Unsolicited Proposal) on the Kingscote Wharf.

 The land is currently under the ownership of the Minister for Transport and Infrastructure.